survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 },
 ```

-The aggressive merging plugin works the inverse way and allows you to combine too small bundles into bigger ones:
+The aggressive merging plugin works the opposite way and allows you to combine too small bundles into bigger ones:

 ```javascript
 {